lamthuyvo/social-media-data-scripts/README.md

 #### Before you begin

 1. If you don’t already have Python installed, start by getting [Python up and running](http://docs.python-guide.org/en/latest/starting/installation/).
 Also have `git` installed.
+A helpful guide to getting a brand new machine set up can be found [here](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html), courtesy of [NPR's Visuals Team](https://twitter.com/nprviz).
 2. [You should also make sure you have](https://pip.pypa.io/en/stable/installing/) `pip`.